Pedro-Filipe/DT_CMR_short_axis_conv_net/README.md

 *Figure 2: Input and output of the segment.py script.
 Each colour represents a different class as shown in figure 1.*

 We are confident the U-Net will work with data from other centers provided a similar protocol is used: resolution, field strength and a STEAM based sequence.

 Although untested, we do not expect good results from a spin-echo based sequence as the image contrast will be quite different, in particular the blood signal in the LV and RV cavity.
+If enough data is available we suggest widely used transfer learning-based methods.

 ## Requirements